-Impairments on financial assets of the measurement category amortised cost are disclosed in the statement of financial position under "credit loss allowances on financial assets at amortised cost" instead of a deduction of the book value of the asset.
+Impairments of all three categories according to IFRS 9 on financial assets of the measurement category amortised cost are disclosed in the statement of financial position under "credit loss allowances on financial assets at amortised cost" instead of a deduction of the book value of the asset.
 The holdings of financial assets are shown before and after recognition of risk provisioning.
-In the income statement, the impairments of all three categories according to IFRS 9 in relation to these holdings are shown in the result of risk provisioning.
+In the income statement, the impairments of all three categories in relation to these holdings are shown in the result of risk provisioning.

-Impairments on financial assets measured at fair value through other comprehensive income (or the changes in fair value within a period) are shown in the equity position "Cumulative other comprehensive income" (position "thereof: impairments on financial assets measured at fair value through other comprehensive income").
-In the income statement, the impairments of all three categories according to IFRS 9 in relation to these holdings are shown in the result of risk provisioning.
+Impairments of all three categories according to IFRS 9 on financial assets measured at fair value through other comprehensive income are shown in the equity position "Cumulative other comprehensive income" (position "thereof: impairments on financial assets measured at fair value through other comprehensive income").
+In the income statement, the impairments of all three categories in relation to these holdings are shown in the result of risk provisioning.

-The provisions for off-balance-sheet lending business, such as irrevocable loan commitments and financial guarantees, are created on the basis the impairment test of IFRS 9, and are shown on the liabilities side of the balance sheet, under the "Provisions".
+The provisions for off-balance-sheet lending business, such as irrevocable loan commitments and financial guarantees, are created on the basis of the valuation adjustment regulation of IFRS 9, and are shown on the liabilities side of the balance sheet, under the "Provisions".

-In accordance with article 442 letter i CRR in conjunction with EU CR2-A and EU CR2-B of the EBA/GL/2016/11, the following tables contain information concerning the credit risk adjustments for the on-balance-sheet and off-balance-sheet exposures.
+The following tables in accordance with article 442 letter i CRR in conjunction with EU CR2-A and EU CR2-B of the EBA/GL/2016/11 contain information regarding the exposure adjustments of the on-balance-sheet and off-balance-sheet exposures.
 They also show a reconciliation for the specific credit risk adjustments (general credit risk adjustments are not relevant for the pbb Group) as well as, additionally, a reconciliation of the defaulted exposures.

-Table 32: Changes in the stock of credit risk adjustments (EU CR2-A)
+Table 31: Changes in the stock of credit risk adjustments (EU CR2-A)

-Loan I oss provision 1) 9) Accumulated specific credit risk adjustment 2) Accumulated general credit risk adjustment а b 1 Opening balance 01.01.2019 120 0 1a thereof: stage 1 14 1b thereof: stage 2 43 - 1c thereof: stage 3 56 - 1d thereof: provisions in the lending business (off-balance sheet business) 7 - 2 Increases due to new business and acquisition 16 - 3 Decreases due to repayments and disposals -6 - 4 Changes due to changed credit risk (net, additions less reversals) 39 - 5 Changes due to adjustments without derecognition (net, modification of contractual cash flows) - - 6 Changes due to model or methodological changes or their calibration - - 7 Decreases due to write-offs (consumption/utilisation of value adjustments) -36 - 8 Transfers between credit risk adjustments - - 9 Impact of exchange rate differences - - 10 Business combinations, including acquisitions and disposals of subsidiaries - - 11 Other adjustments (e.g. Unwinding) 2 - 12 Closing balance 31.12.2019 135 0 12a thereof: stage 1 26 - 12b thereof: stage 2 46 - 12c thereof: stage 3 55 - 12d thereof: provisions in the lending business (off-balance sheet business) 8 - 13 Recoveries on credit risk adjustments recorded directly to the statement of profit or loss 1 - 14 Specific credit risk adjustments directly recorded to the statement of profit or loss - -
+Loan I oss provision 1) 9) Accumulated specific credit risk adjustment 2) Accumulated general credit risk adjustment а b 1 Opening balance 01.01.2020 135 0 1a thereof: stage 1 26 - 1b thereof: stage 2 46 - 1c thereof: stage 3 55 - 1d thereof: provisions in the lending business (off-balance sheet business) 8 - 2 Increases due to new business and acquisition 27 - 3 Decreases due to repayments and disposals -11 - 4 Changes due to changed credit risk (net, additions less reversals) 111 - 5 Changes due to adjustments without derecognition (net, modification of contractual cash flows) - - 6 Changes due to model or methodological changes or their calibration - - 7 Decreases due to write-offs (consumption/utilisation of value adjustments) -2 - 8 Transfers between credit risk adjustments - = 9 Impact of exchange rate differences - - 10 Business combinations, including acquisitions and disposals of subsidiaries - - 11 Other adjustments (e.g. Unwinding) 1 - 12 Closing balance 31.12.2020 261 0 12a thereof: stage 1 41 - 12b thereof: stage 2 90 - 12c thereof: stage 3 113 - 12d thereof: provisions in the lending business (off-balance sheet business) 17 - 13 Recoveries on credit risk adjustments recorded directly to the statement of profit or loss 1 - 14 Specific credit risk adjustments directly recorded to the statement of profit or loss - -